• Target level of study

 Tuition fees include:

-- University registration fees (set each year at the national level; more info here),
+- university registration fees (set annually at the national level; more info here),

-- the Student and Campus Life Contribution (CVEC) , which is intended to promote social, health, cultural and sports support for students and to support preventive and health education activities for them.
+- the Student and Campus Life Contribution (CVEC), which is intended to promote the social, health, cultural, and athletic integration and support of students and to reinforce health prevention and education initiatives carried out on their behalf.
 (More info here)

-Each student in initial training or under an apprenticeship contract in an institution of higher education must obtain, prior to registration, a certificate of payment of the CVEC(payment or exemption).
+Every student enrolled in initial training or an apprenticeship contract at a higher education institution must obtain, prior to enrollment, proof ofpayment (or exemption) of the CVEC.

 Read more